 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Maybe you’ve never considered visiting Zacatecas or Xcalak.
-Maybe, when you hear "Chihuahua," you only think of dogs.
+Maybe, when you hear "Chihuahua," you only think of tiny dogs.
 Here’s why our nomads think these towns are worth a look.